ianbrault/wifi-lamp/README.md

 Welcome!
 This guide details how to get your lamp up and running.

+The main components of this repository are:

+- `setup_wifi`: a script used to configure the WiFi connection on a device
+- `lamp_cli`: a program which runs on a device and acts as a WebSocket client which sends/receives messages to/from the paired device, and additionally controls the actual lamp LEDs on the device
+- `lamp_srv`: a central WebSocket server used to facilitate communication between devices

 ## Initial Setup (for the developer)

 ### Set up the Raspberry Pi Zero to emulate Ethernet over USB